-Musty odors – Excess water or moisture creates a musty smell after it gets absorbed by porous materials (insulation, drywall, sheetrock, wood, etc).
+- Musty odors – Excess water or moisture creates a musty smell after it gets absorbed by porous materials (insulation, drywall, sheetrock, wood, etc).
 While smells can linger and travel, if a musty odor is really strong in one particular area, that is a good indication that there is water damage hidden nearby.

 - Peeling paint and wallpaper – Too much moisture built up behind wall will eventually cause paint and wallpaper to star bubbling and peeling.
 If there is visible bubbling and peeling, then sheetrock behind the walls has absorbed too much water for it to maintain, so it begins to soak through the walls.
 Flaking off of walls is also a sign of hidden water damage.

-Warping and buckling – When porous materials absorb too much water, they begin to curve, warp, and buckle.
+- Warping and buckling – When porous materials absorb too much water, they begin to curve, warp, and buckle.
 Excessive warping threatens the structural integrity of the home, and can lead to extensive repairs.
 Check you walls, floors, and ceilings for any signs of warping or buckling, and get them checked immediately if you notice it.